BioStruct-UdeM/SAXS_tutorials/docs/index.md

 ## References for this tutorial

+### Demonstration data

+If you would like to explore this tutorial with demonstration data, you can download these datasets:

+- [lysozyme dataset](https://github.com/BioStruct-UdeM/lysozyme_SAXS_tutorial_data/archive/v1.1.zip) (ZIP file) for batch mode analysis.
+More experimental details and data organization on the [GitHub page](https://github.com/BioStruct-UdeM/lysozyme_SAXS_tutorial_data).
+- [BSA dataset](https://github.com/BioStruct-UdeM/BSA_SEC-SAXS_tutorial_data/archive/v1.0.zip) (ZIP file) for SEC-SAXS analysis.
+More experimental details and data organization on the [GitHub page](https://github.com/BioStruct-UdeM/BSA_SEC-SAXS_tutorial_data).

 ### Softwares required

 The instructions on how to install individual softwares on your personal computer are details on their respective websites.